Human rights in Jamaica: Slavery

-The Slave Trade Act of 1807 where the British Parliament ended the slave trade in the United Kingdom created a new dynamic in Jamaica between the planter class and the remaining slaves.
+The Slave Trade Act 1807 where the British Parliament ended the slave trade in the United Kingdom created a new dynamic in Jamaica between the planter class and the remaining slaves.
 The treatment of the estimated 300,000 slaves in Jamaica worsened as the planter class intransigently went against the British Parliament's admonishment to treat slaves in a more humane manner.
 Samuel Sharpe and the Baptist War served as a catalyst to force the British Empire to focus greater attention on the moral and practical issues of slavery.
-The Slavery Abolition Act of 1833 was ultimately passed.
+The Slavery Abolition Act 1833 was ultimately passed.

 Even though slavery was abolished in 1833, there remained a systematic failure to grant equality to the newly freed slaves.
 The underlying motives of Britain was apparent in their immediate efforts to compensate the slave owners first which gave them the power to dictate such institutions as six-year apprenticeships.

 In 1865 the Morant Bay Rebellion marked a moment in Jamaican history when the dialogue between the government and the oppressed reached a fever pitch, led by Baptist deacon and activist Paul Bogle.
 There was confusion between the poor black population and the Maroon population as to where the stronger Maroons' allegiance lay during the siege.
 It has been said that the Maroons ultimately made a decision to support the British in quelling the uprising on the premise that they wanted to stay loyal to the original treaties between the government and the early Maroon population.
 John Stuart Mill's social influence on the Jamaican government system was profound because he headed the now defunct Jamaica Committee, which helped create a necessary process of intervention on the behalf of the governed and oppressed that would put into question and challenge the necessity of excessive punitive actions against opposition; ultimately, this helped foster the growing sentiment of freedom of speech.